IshCAD2000/University-Projects/CAD_designs/CoronaryStent/README.md

 Hello!

-Welcome to this little folder that I'm creating to show 3 prototype designs of a coronary stent that was worked on by my project group.
+Welcome to this little folder that I'm creating to show 3 prototype designs of a coronary stent that was worked on by me for my project group.
 Data and design parameters extracted from He et al., (2005) and Hara et al., (2006).

 Design Parameters: